soutrikmachine/Reinforcement_learning_project/LabFiles/README.md

+# Reinforcement-Learning-Explained
-This library contains the lab files for Microsoft course DAT257x: Reinforcement Learning Explained
+This repository contains the lab files for Microsoft course DAT257x: Reinforcement Learning Explained

 MIT License

-Copyright for portions of these lab files are held by Denny Britz as part of https://github.com/dennybritz/reinforcement-learning.
-All other copyright for these lab files are held by Microsoft."

-Copyright (c) 2016 Denny Britz
-Copyright (c) 2017-present Microsoft
+Copyright (c) 2018 Microsoft

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal